coder-role/cyberrole/content/blog/Nibbles/index.md

 ![image.png](image%2016.png)

-I begin by nibbler’s user information to see if there is anything I could abuse from the start.
+I begin by checking nibbler’s user information to see if there is anything I could abuse from the start.
 From the output, I can see nibbler is just a standard user on the host.
 Since the Metasploit shell, Meterpreter, has somewhat limited functionality I upgraded my shell using Python.
 This makes it easier to run commands and to navigate the system without encountering common issues associated with non-interactive shells.

 ```bash
 # Using the Python pty library to spawn a shell